JoshPham/AP-CSP-Final-Project/README.md

 For AP CSP (Taken 2022-2023 school year) final project

-This is a fruit finder with prices and descriptions.
+This is a fruit finder with prices and descriptions using Python and Tkinter package.
 You can search for fruits using search and/or continent queries.
 Has pagination and add to cart features.
 Click on the cart in the top right to add to cart.